rykcod/massa/README.md

 Build a massa-node container wich include some automation features from a community image with Massalabs agreements

 This image include a script named "**/massa-guard/massa-guard.sh**" to:
+- [GENERAL]
+  - Enable/Disable all massa-guard features (Except keys creations) with the "MASSAGUARD" setting in config.ini
 - [AUTOBUY/AUTOSELL]
   - Autobuy 1 roll when your node failed and lost his "Active rolls".
   - Autobuy X rolls when your MAS amount greater than 200 MAS and if "Active rolls" dont exceed "TARGET_ROLL_AMOUNT" set in /massa_mount/config/config.ini (If set).